-How to Downgrade from iOS 15 to iOS 14
+How to Downgrade from iOS 15.1 to iOS 15.0.2

 While this isn’t officially supported, it is easy to do and you don’t lose any support or mess with your iPhone’s warranty.

 If you made an archived backup, you can use that after you restore it.
-If you are doing this right after the iOS 15 release, you might have a iOS 14.8 or iOS 14.7.1 backup available on iCloud or your computer.
+If you are doing this right after the iOS 15.1 release, you might have a iOS 15.0.2 backup available on iCloud or your computer.

 - Make sure there is still a green checkmark in the Apple Signing Status column.
 If there is not one, do not proceed.